-- 9. GMD shall submit approved match waiver determinations to OVC no later than 90 days after the end of the federal fiscal year. - 10.
-GMD shall submit Attachment C showing all active approvals within a federal fiscal year no later than 90 days after the end of that federal fiscal year. - 11.
-GMD shall consult with OVC regarding any match waiver requests involving unique circumstances prior to making a determination.
-Unique circumstances shall be determined solely by the Division Director. - 12.
-GMD shall maintain any match waiver request within the appropriate Subrecipient electronic and/or physical file pursuant to the GMD records retention policy. - 13.
-GMD shall only approve match waivers for the duration of the Subaward. - 14.
-GMD shall not approve any match waiver request within 30 days of the Subaward end date or any date after that end date.
-Only OVC may approve a match waiver within that time-period. - 15.
-GMD shall incorporate any approved Attachment B as a material incorporated by reference to the Subaward.
-No match waiver shall take effect unless and until properly executed within the Subaward. - 16.
-GMD shall approve the required match waiver percent and dollar amount in Attachment B. If the Subaward is modified, the approved match waiver percent shall remain required and the approved match waiver dollar amount shall be modified.
-The modification shall be executed in a modification to the Subaward. - 17.
+- 9. GMD shall maintain any match waiver request within the appropriate subrecipient electronic file pursuant to the GMD records retention policy. - 10.
+GMD shall only approve match waivers for the duration of the subaward. - 11.
+GMD shall not approve any match waiver request within 30 days of the subaward end date or any date after that end date.
+Only OVC may approve a match waiver within that time period. - 12.
+GMD shall incorporate any approved Attachment B as a material incorporated by reference to the subaward.
+No match waiver shall take effect unless and until properly executed within the subaward. - 13.
+GMD shall approve the required match waiver percent and dollar amount in Attachment B. If the subaward is modified, the approved match waiver percent shall remain required and the approved match waiver dollar amount shall be modified.
+The modification shall be executed in a modification to the subaward. - 14.
 GMD approved match waivers shall be approved in writing by the Division Director.

-WAIVER OF VOCA MATCH BY GRANTS MANAGEMENT DIVISION (SAA)
+WAIVER OF MATCH BY GRANTS MANAGEMENT DIVISION (SAA)

-GMD recognizes that unique circumstances can occur that drastically affect victim service providers, and that during those times, such agencies need additional flexibility with their limited resources.
+GMD recognizes that unique circumstances can occur that drastically affect victim service providers, and during those times, such agencies need additional flexibility with their limited resources.
 Therefore, GMD may initiate match waivers either on an individual Subaward, multiple Subawards, or a blanket basis for VOCA subrecipients when there is a direct impact on services provided to victims of crime.
 GMD-initiated match waivers are only to be used when Unique Circumstances exist.
-Examples of unique circumstances will be determined by the GMD Division Director, and may include, but are not limited to:
+Except as noted in Grants Management Division 8 above (GMD shall initiate match waivers pursuant to section 3(b) of the VOCA Fix Act of 2021), examples of unique circumstances shall be determined by the GMD Division Director, and may include, but are not limited to: